-Lake Tazawa is quite similar to Lake Towada that we visited earlier on in the week, offering sightseeing boat tours and beautiful views from every angle.
+Lake Tazawa is quite similar to Lake Towada which we visited earlier on in the week, offering sightseeing boat tours and beautiful views from every angle.

-A few popular attractions dotted around the edges of Lake Tazawa is the Red Torii Gate of Goza no Ishi Shrine and the golden statue of a legendary local girl, Tatsuko.
+A few popular attractions dotted around the edges of Lake Tazawa are the Red Torii Gate of Goza no Ishi Shrine and the golden statue of a legendary local girl, Tatsuko.

 There is also a tar-sealed road that leads right around the circumference of Lake Tazawa, boasting a very peaceful drive with several viewpoints overlooking this spectacular crater lake.

 It’s safe to say that Lake Tazawa is not to be missed on your list of things to do in Tohoku!

 The most popular accommodations near Lake Tazawa to stay in are traditional Ryokan Onsens.
 The most famous ones are Tsurunoyu Onsen and Kuroyu Onsen.

 Unfortunately, these accommodations aren’t available to be booked online but you can contact them directly via telephone or email.
 All it takes is a quick Google search for these details.